davegutz/myStateOfCharge/SOC_Particle/README.md

 Grounds all tied together to solar ground and also to chassis.
-Typically operate for data with laptop plugged into inverter and connected to microUSB on Particle device Can run 500 W discharge using flood light plugged into inverter Can run 500 W charge from alternator DC-DC converter (breaker under hood; start engine)
+Typically operate for data with laptop plugged into inverter and connected to microUSB on Particle device Can run 500 W discharge using floodlight plugged into inverter Can run 500 W charge from alternator DC-DC converter (breaker under hood; start engine)

 ### Calibrating mV - A